chenba12/Systems2Ex5A/README.md

 •	end(type): Returns the appropriate iterator (ascending, cross, or prime) pointing one position past the last element of the container based on the specified type.

-For expample: say our container contains the numbers 1,2,4,5,14 the iterators will return the elements in the following order:
+For expample: say our container contains the numbers 1,2,4,5,14 the iterators will return the primeContainer in the following order:

 • Ascending: 1,2,4,5,14
 operator> should return true on 5>2, 14>1